rodgermd/adaptivepayments-sdk-php/samples/IPN/IPN-README.md

 Ex:
 		$result = $ipnMessage->validate();

-  Intiating IPN:
+  Initiating IPN:
-* Make an PayPal API call (eg: Pay ), setting the IpnNotificationUrl field of API request
+* Make a PayPal API call (eg: Pay ), setting the IpnNotificationUrl field of API request
   to the url of deployed IPNLIstener sample(eg:https://example.com/adaptivepayments-sdk-php/IPN/IPNListener.php)
   the IpnNotificationUrl field is in 'PayRequestDetailsType' class under API request class
- (ex: 'PayRequestDetailsType->IpnNotificationUrl')
+ (Ex: 'PayRequestDetailsType->IpnNotificationUrl')
 * You will receive IPN call back from PayPal , which will be logged in to log file in case of IPN sample.
 * See the included sample for more details.
 * To access the IPN received use 'getRawData()' which give an array of received IPN variables
-ex:
+Ex:

 		$ipnMessage->getRawData();